Mattish/heavensward-botanist/README.md

 ## Half-day Unspoiled Nodes

 **_Legendary_**

 Requires 600 Gathering & 645 Perception.
+At 612 Gathering and 655 Perception you have a 75% chance to gather and 8% chance for HQ.

 * **Azys Lla 7pm**
   * Slot 5 Wattle Bark
 * **Sea of Clouds 5pm**
-  * Slot ?
-Honeydew Almonds
+  * Slot 2 Honeydew Almonds

+**_I have yet to unlock the other books :time:_**

 **_Normal_**
 * **Coerthas 9am/pm**